qemu/qemu/docs/interop/vhost-user.rst

   Consequently, the payload type is specific to the type of virt queue (*a vring descriptor index for split virtqueues* vs. *vring descriptor indices for packed virtqueues*).

+  When and as long as all of a device’s vrings are stopped, it is *suspended*, see :ref:`Suspended device state
+  <suspended_device_state>`.

   The request payload’s *num* field is currently reserved and must be set to 0.